-Although anifrolumab is a human monoclonal antibody, subjects can develop antianifrolumab antibodies that may neutralise the activity of the drug or may be associated with acute or delayed hypersensitivity reactions including anaphylaxis.
+Although anifrolumab is a human monoclonal antibody, subjects can develop anti-anifrolumab antibodies that may neutralise the activity of the drug or may be associated with acute or delayed hypersensitivity reactions including anaphylaxis.
 Subjects will be monitored for clinical manifestations that may be associated with the formation of specific antibodies to anifrolumab generated during the study, as well as for the presence of such antibodies.

-In this study, anifrolumab will be administered at a fixed IV dose of 150 mg or 300 mg Q4W for 52 weeks.
-The 300 mg dose is equivalent to the lower dose in the Phase 2 study (CD-IA-MEDI-546-1013).
-Anifrolumab has been generally well tolerated to date with no dose-related safety signal observed with the exception of an imbalance in observed events of uncomplicated herpes zoster infections.
+In this study, anifrolumab will be administered at a fixed IV dose of 300 mg Q4W for 52 weeks, equivalent to the lower dose in the Phase 2 study (CD-IA-MEDI-546-1013).
+Anifrolumab has been generally well tolerated to date with no dose-related safety signal observed with the exception of an imbalance in observed events of uncomplicated Herpes zoster infections.